vini-fda/numerical-algorithms-rust/src/introduction-to-numerical-analysis/how-computers-represent-numbers/floating-point-numbers.md

 >
 > So, for example, 0.1 is stored as 0.100000001490116119384765625 in the `f32` format.
 As you can see, there is an error on the order of \\(10^{-9}\\)
 > because of rounding.

+## Counter-intuitive consequences of the floating point format

+### Zeroes are Not Always Zero

+In floating-point arithmetic, you can encounter both positive zero (`+0`) and negative zero (`-0`), and they are considered equal even though they have different bit representations.

+### Rounding Errors

+Rounding introduces a lot of "weird" and unexpected behavior in FP arithmetic.
+Examples include:

+- Non-associativity of addition and multiplication
+- Loss of significance ("catastrophic cancellation")
+- Machine epsilon and comparison issues
+- Fluctuating precision at different scales

+These will be discussed in more detail in the [Rounding Errors](rounding-errors.md) section.

+### Infinite and NaN (Not a Number) Values

+Operations like dividing by zero or taking the square root of a negative number in floating-point don't throw errors but produce special values like `Infinity` or `NaN`.
+Moreover, `NaN` is unique as it is not equal to itself (`NaN != NaN`).
+In fact, `NaN != x` for any `x`.

+### Overflow and Underflow

+Numbers too large to be represented result in overflow, often represented by `Infinity`.
+Conversely, numbers too small to be represented (closer to zero than the smallest representable number) result in underflow, leading to a loss of precision.
+This will be further discussed in the [Overflow and Underflow](overflow-and-underflow.md) section.

 ## Further reading